aws-samples/secure-pipelines-in-aws-workshop/docs/index.md

 ## Scenario

 For this workshop, you will build a pipeline using AWS CodePipeline and AWS Lambda.
-S3 will be your code repository.
+Amazon S3 will be your code repository.
 Your developers want to deploy an AWS Cloudformation template.
 However, you need to ensure it is secure before it is released to production.

 ## Region